ObjectIsAdvantag/answering-machine/README.md

 # Implementation

-[ ] MVP with the Cisco stack (Tropo, Spark)
+[ ] MVP with a Cisco backend (Tropo, Spark)
    - golang server
-   - hosting on google app engine
    - Tropo voice services
+   - local hosting tunneled

-   - Notification to a Spark room
+[ ] Notification to a Spark room

+[ ] Hosting on google app engine

 [ ] Switch hosting to Cisco shipped

+# License

+MIT, see license file.

+Feel free to use, reuse, extend, and contribute